jxxcarlson/scripta-compiler/KaTeXExample/README.md

-In KaTeXExample, we show how to compile a very simple language, "SimpleMarkup," into Html.
+In KaTeXExample, we show how to compile a very simple language, "SimpleMarkup," into Html, rendering it in the browser using KaTeX.
 SimpleMarkup has just three elements: text, inline math, and display math, as in the example in the next section.

 To run the code from the folder `KaTeXExample`,